RWJBarnabas Health: Trinitas Regional acquisition

-Saint Peters Acquisition
+Saint Peter's acquisition

 In late 2019, it was announced that the leaders of RWJBarnabas Health and the leaders of Saint Peter's Healthcare System signed a letter of intent to explore a merger.
 The preliminary plan calls for significant investments in Saint Peter's by RWJBarnabas Health to help expand the outpatient services currently provided by Saint Peter's.
 Saint Peter's would remain a Catholic hospital and continue its sponsorship by the Roman Catholic Diocese of Metuchen.
-According to administrations from both hospitals, the two parties have been in discussions for a while and believe they could both benefit from the merger.
-The merger would also strengthen education services provided at the two already Rutgers affiliated hospitals.
+According to administrations from both hospitals, the two parties had been in discussions for a while and believe they could both benefit from the merger.
+The merger would also strengthen education services provided at the two Rutgers-affiliated hospitals.

-On September 10, 2020, it was announced that the health systems had signed a definitive agreement that the two systems would merge.
+On September 10, 2020, it was announced that the health systems signed a definitive agreement to merge.
 The merger would create the largest academic medical center in the state.
-After the signing of the agreement, the potential partnership began a period of review by state and federal regulatory agencies.
-The Federal Trade Commission announced on June 2, 2022, that they are suing to block the merger.
-On June 14, 2022, it was announced that the agreement was terminated.
+After signing the agreement, the potential partnership began a period of review by state and federal regulatory agencies.

+The Federal Trade Commission announced the filings of an official complaint and lawsuit to block the merger on June 2, 2022, claiming the merger would violate section 7 of the Clayton Act.
+FTC Bureau of Competition Director Holly Vedova stated in a June 2022 press release, "Saint Peter's University Hospital is less than one mile away from RWJ in New Brunswick, and they are the only two hospitals in that city...
+There is overwhelming evidence that this acquisition would be bad for patients, because the parties would no longer have to compete to provide the lowest prices and the best quality and service."
+The agency alleged further that the merger would give the combined health systems approximately 50% of the market share in acute care within Middlesex County.

+On June 14, 2022, both RWJBH and Saint Peter's announced that the agreement was terminated.

-Rutgers Partnership
+Rutgers partnership

-In August 2018, a partnership was announced with Rutgers University, making the RWJBarnabas the largest academic health system in New Jersey.
+In August 2018, a partnership was announced with Rutgers University, making RWJBarnabas the largest academic health system in New Jersey.
 The announcement was made public by Jonathan Holloway, President of Rutgers, and Barry Ostrowsky, then-President & CEO of the health system.

 In February 2021, it was further announced that the two entities would begin an Integrated Practice Agreement (IPA) between Rutgers' Robert Wood Johnson Medical School and the RWJBarnabas group practices.

+Hospitals in the system

+At the time of formation, RWJBarnabas comprised eleven acute care hospitals, three acute care children's hospitals, and a pediatric rehab facility.
+Since then, the health system has added two additional hospitals (Trinitas) and three medical schools: Rutgers New Jersey Medical School (Newark), Rutgers Robert Wood Johnson Medical School (New Brunswick), and Trinitas School of Nursing Union College (Elizabeth).